paulozava/Python/Python_challenge/README.md

 # Python_study
-Repository with my solutions to python challenge
+Repository with my solutions to py challenge